Introduction

 Many factory owners ask the same question:

 The answer depends on fuel availability, operating conditions, investment budget, and local infrastructure.
-In this article, we provide a practical cost comparison between gas steam boilers and biomass boilers based on real project experience in emerging markets.
+In this article, we provide a practical boiler cost comparison between gas steam boilers and biomass boilers based on real project experience in emerging markets.

 Steam Demand and Operating Conditions in Emerging Markets